heavenwing/go-project-template/worker/README.md

 - |- interface.go // all interface definitions of processors

-|= manager //manager folder contains all webapi biz logic code files that the handler depend on
+|= manager //manager folder contains all biz logic code files that the workder or handler depend on

 - |- common.go // this file contains all common local functions and vairables in the package